Owenll66/Owenll66/README.md

 - 🔭 I am working on .Net C# primarily.
 - 🌱 Currently learning Java.
-- ⚡ Fun fact: Wanted to be a chief but ended up doing software engineering!
+- ⚡ Wanted to be a chief but ended up doing software engineering!